dimadem/lightweight_boilerplate/README.md

 - [FastAPI](https://fastapi.tiangolo.com/):         Modern, fast (high-performance) Python web framework
 - [Anthropic](https://docs.anthropic.com/en/home):       AI integration for advanced natural language processing

+# Creating a Repository
+1. Click the USE THIS TEMPLATE button in the top right
+2. Name your project
+3. The content in the repository will be used for the hackathon

 # Structure
 ```
 root/